 Ongoing Health Monitoring

-If we see any signs of illness (vomiting, diarrhea, lethargy, lameness, injury), we will isolate the dog in question, administer any and all first aid and care possible, and request the owner pick the dog up and bring him or her to their veterinarian for evaluation, and we may request clearance from their veterinarian for the dog to return to the daycare environment.
+If we see any signs of illness (vomiting, diarrhea, lethargy, coughing, sneezing, lameness, injury), we will isolate the dog in question, administer any and all first aid and care possible, and request the owner pick the dog up and bring him or her to their veterinarian for evaluation, and we may request clearance from their veterinarian for the dog to return to the daycare environment.

 In 2012, in response to requests from many of our daycamping families, we extended our service offering to include boarding.
 Our boarding protocols are designed around the full integration of our boarders with our daycamp population, therefore Scampers is able to offer boarding only to enrolled Scampers Campers who have attended daycare at Scampers a minimum of 5 times and have demonstrated a comfort level with the Scampers environment and personnel.

 Our boarders enjoy a familiar, comfortable and friendly environment, romping and carousing with fellow “campers”, and being cared for by familiar Scampers wranglers who quite willingly dole out all the cuddles and fun anyone could need.

 Sleeptime is private and safe.
 Each dog enjoys their own secure “suite” – or extra large crate if preferred – furnished for comfort with their own bed, or a Scampers PetCot, and made all the more comfortable with blankets and toys brought from home.